EddieHubCommunity/api/README.md

 ## Logging

 Logging can be turned on by settings an environment-variable `DEBUG=true`.
-If this variables is not true or undefiend no Logs will be made.
+If this variables is not true or undefined no Logs will be made.

 When set to `true` the App will Log every incoming request.